ahuacate/pfsense-setup/README.md

 <h1>pfSense Setup</h1>

-This guide is for installing and configuring pfSense.
+This guide is for installing and configuring a PVE pfSense VM.

-Our guide will create two OpenVPN Gateways for your whole network using pfSense.
+Our guide will create one or two OpenVPN Gateways, subject to your hosts networking hardware, for your whole network using pfSense.

 The two OpenVPN Gateways are separated by VLAN's:
-   * `vpngate-world` - VLAN30 - This VPN client (used as a gateway) randomly connects to servers from a user determined safe list which should be outside of your country or union.
+   * `vpngate-world` - VLAN30 - This VPN client (used as a gateway) randomly connects to servers from a user-determined safe list which should be outside of your country or union.
 A safe zone.
-   * `vpngate-local` - VLAN40 - This VPN client (used as a gateway) connects to servers which are either local, in-country or within your union and should provide a faster connection speed.
+   * `vpngate-local` - VLAN40 - This VPN client (used as a gateway) connects to servers that are either local, in-country, or within your union and should provide a faster connection speed.

 **Prerequisites**